Intervention/docs/image/v3/modifying/effects.md

 > public Image::brightness(int $level): ImageInterface

 Change the brightness of the current image by a given level.
-Use values between `-100` for min. brightness `0` for no change and `+100` for max. brightness.
+Use values between `-100` for minimum brightness `0` for no change and `+100` for maximum brightness.

 #### Parameters